kevinsslin/pigcasso-canva/docs/QUESTIONS.md

 - Storage/pinning: which IPFS pinning provider (or self-host), and who pays for pinning?
 - Gas strategy: user-paid vs sponsored (paymaster), and do we need a per-mint fee model?
 - Royalties/licensing: default royalty %, remix attribution rules, and whether templates are licensed via an onchain “template license NFT”.
+- Contracts repo strategy (V2): do you want a dedicated contracts repo (Foundry/Hardhat) with a factory pattern, deployed to Mantle first?

 ## Notes / Decisions